 Risk: That costs of construction increase above the assumptions within this plan.
+Current risk rating: Extreme Future risk rating: Moderate

 Council's financial strategy aims to reduce current infrastructure backlogs, undertake renewals in a timely manner and provide new infrastructure for a growing population.
 There are a number of factors that may impact the capital works estimates included within the Long-Term Financial Plan.